ipfs/.github/profile/README.md

-# IPFS is an open system to manage data without a central server
+# Building blocks for a better web

 IPFS is a modular suite of protocols for addressing, routing, and transferring data, designed from the ground up with the principles of content addressing and peer-to-peer networking.
-Many popular Web3 projects are built on IPFS - see the [ecosystem directory](https://ecosystem.ipfs.tech/) for some of these projects.
+Many popular projects are built with IPFS - see the [ecosystem directory](https://ecosystem.ipfs.tech/) and [awesome-ipfs](https://github.com/ipfs/awesome-ipfs) for some of these projects.

 Exceptionally talented open communities are building the future of the decentralized web.
 Excellent [good first issues](https://github.com/search?q=org%3Aipfs+label%3A%22good+first+issue%22%2C%22help+wanted%22&type=issues) need your attention and support!
 [Join the movement!
 Get involved today!](https://docs.ipfs.tech/community/)